SHSharkar/MCP-Mathematics/README.md

 ## Available MCP Tools

-MCP Mathematics exposes its comprehensive mathematical capabilities through seven specialized MCP tools, each designed for specific use cases and optimized for performance:
+MCP Mathematics gives you access to all its mathematical features through seven specialized tools, each one designed for specific tasks and built for great performance:

 ### Core Calculation Tools

 #### 1. `calculate` - Single Expression Evaluation

-The primary tool for evaluating mathematical expressions with support for all 52 built-in functions, unit conversions, and financial calculations.
-Handles everything from basic arithmetic to complex scientific computations.
+The main tool for working with mathematical expressions.
+It supports all 52 built-in functions, unit conversions, and financial calculations.
+It can handle everything from simple arithmetic to complex scientific computations.

 **Use Cases:**